• USD

-The city evolved around a permanent hot spring and developed rapidly after Jonker Afrikaner settled there in 1840.
-Germans subsequently colonized the country and built the old fort (Alte Feste).
-It was once the symbol of German colonialism, now the National Museum, which signifies the freedom struggle and Namibian independence.
+The city grew around a permanent spring and developed rapidly after Jonker Afrikaner settled here in 1840.
+Germans later colonized the country and built the Alte Feste (Old Fortress), once a symbol of German colonialism and now part of the National Museum that chronicles Namibia’s path to independence.

 Established